vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 Therefore, either the number of rooms or pupil-teacher ration should be removed as the variance of their coefficients is inflated due to multicollinearity.

-Multicolinearity could also be detected when the sign at coefficient at a certain parameter is not what we would expect.
-This happens if the model tries to compensate the effect of several correlated predictors.
+Multicollinearity could also be detected when the sign coefficient at a certain parameter is not what we would expect.
+This happens if the model tries to compensate for the effect of several correlated predictors.
 Also, if the coefficients are estimated multiple times using different samples - as the consequence of the inflated variance the estimations of highly correlated variables will be unstable.
+This leads to the situations when the overall significance of the model is high while each individual predictor is not statistically significant.

-High [condition number]({{ site.baseurl }}{% link _posts/2019-11-08-matrix-properties.md %}) of the [covariance matrix]({{ site.baseurl }}{% link _posts/2019-08-10-correlation.md %}) of predictor variables means that there is at least one direction in which the variance is almost non-existant.
-This indicates multicolinearity as the number of dimensions may be reduced without losing much of the variation.
-Some methods, such as [singular value decomposition]({{ site.baseurl }}{% link _posts/2019-11-03-singular-value-decomposition.md %}) may be used to deal with multicolinearity internally by extracting new fully independent features, and selecting among them only those that capture the most of the variance in the dataset.
+High [condition number]({{ site.baseurl }}{% link _posts/2019-11-08-matrix-properties.md %}) of the [covariance matrix]({{ site.baseurl }}{% link _posts/2019-08-10-correlation.md %}) of predictor variables means that there is at least one direction in which the variance is almost non-existent.
+This also indicates multicollinearity because the number of dimensions may be reduced without losing much of the variation.
+Some methods, such as [singular value decomposition]({{ site.baseurl }}{% link _posts/2019-11-03-singular-value-decomposition.md %}) may be used to deal with multicollinearity internally by extracting new fully independent features, and selecting among them only those that capture the most of the variance in the dataset.

-Eventually we decide to include only three variables in the model and estimate parametrers for them.
+Eventually we decide to include only three variables in the model and estimate parameters for them.
 This is the model that we've got:

 &nbsp;&nbsp;&nbsp;&nbsp;
 $y = 18.57 - 0.93x_1 + 4.52x_2 - 0.57x_3$